NOTE: This is Part Two of a Troutbitten series on fly fishing for trout through the winter months. The full series is

 I’m not the guy who spends $500 on a fishing coat.
 So you’ll see here, that I often find a more economical route.

 That said, there are some things to spend a little money on.
 Outdoor clothing tech has come a long way, so take advantage of it.
 The right layers are a good long term investments in your fishing life.
 Just look for sales.

 There are links to products below.
 When you purchase through any of these links, your price stays the same, but I get a percentage of each sale, and you support this company, Troutbitten.

 All of these are good deals.
 And it’s gear that I’ve used extensively and believe in.
 That’s always the way it will be here.

-Learn more about this on the Troutbitten Links page, where you’ll find every product linked to, site-wide.
+Learn more about this on the Troutbitten Recommended Gear page, where you’ll find every product linked to, site-wide.

 I wear three hats.

 The trick to all of this is to allow your body to cool off when it needs to, but to preserve that built-up heat when you aren’t producing it.

 I walked in about a mile yesterday.
 So I wore only the ball cap.
 When I arrived streamside, I put a thin fleece hat under my ball cap, and I fished that way for about an hour.
 By the time a cool breeze picked up, I’d been slowly working a deep flat for a while.
 As soon as I felt the chill, I put my stocking cap over top of the ball cap.
 That was enough for the rest of the day.